JuliaPolyhedra/XPORTA.jl/docs/src/index.md

 *"A collection of [C] routines for analyzing polytopes and polyhedra."* -([http://porta.zib.de](http://porta.zib.de/))

-[PORTA](http://porta.zib.de/) (POlyhedron Representation Transformation Algorithm) is a rational polyhedra solver.
+[PORTA](http://porta.zib.de/) (POlyhedron Representation Transformation Algorithm) is a rational polyhedral solver.
 Polyhedra are described either by the vertex representation or by the halfspace representation.
 For an introduction to PORTA and polyhedral theory please review [these slides.](http://co-at-work.zib.de/berlin2009/downloads/2009-09-22/2009-09-22-0900-CR-AW-Introduction-Porta-Polymake.pdf)